Rhode Island College: Arts

 The Rhode Island College Department of Music, Theatre, and Dance was established in 1972.

-Theatre students in the program have been top competitors at the Region I Kennedy Center American College Theater Festival, either winning first, second or honorable distinction.
-Professional choreographers and celebrated filmmakers are often guests of the program.
+Theatre students in the program have been top competitors at the Region I American College Theatre Festival, either winning first, second or honorable distinction.
+The department's faculty have included pianist, composer, and filmmaker Judith Lynn Stillman, who serves as artist-in-residence and professor of Music.